picosh/git-pr/README.md

 submitting code changes or you are reviewing code changes, it all happens in code.
 Both contributor and owner are simply creating new commits and generating patches on top of each other.
-This obviates the need to have a web viewer where the reviewing can "comment" on a line of code block.
+This obviates the need to have a web viewer where the reviewer can "comment" on a line of code block.
 There's no need, apply the contributor's patches, write comments or code changes, generate a new patch, send the patch to the git server as a "review."
 This flow also works the exact same if two users are collaborating on a set of changes.